jayway/cljwordgraph/INTRODUCTION.md

 ### Destructuring bind
-In all binding expressions, like argument lists or let bindings, destructuring can be used to get at the pieces of the expression right at the time of the binding.
-Without destructuring, you are forced to first bind the expression, then split it:
+In all binding expressions, like argument lists or let bindings, destructuring can be used to get at the pieces of the expression, right at the time of the binding.
+Without destructuring, you are forced to first bind the expression, then split it, like below, where we first bind the pair to `p` and then split it using `first` and `second`:

     user=> (defn print-point [p]
              (str "x is " (first p) ", y is " (second p)))